sky-97/openweather/README.md

     * python 3, request library.

 * api
-how to get api keys?
+How to get api keys?
   * step 1:- go to https://openweathermap.org
   * step 2:- Create New Account click on sign up https://home.openweathermap.org/users/sign_up
   * step 3:-you get your unique api key example -b6907d289e10d714a6e88b30761fae22

-* how to run this program
+* How to run this program
    * step 1 : run controller.py file
       * click   1 TO ENTER CITY NAME
       * click   2 TO QUIT